kminek/marklink/README.md

 Every Markdown document with embedded well-formed Marklink sections can be parsed by Marklink parser into tree-like [JSON](https://en.wikipedia.org/wiki/JSON) structure with categories and links.
-This JSON data structure is described by schema file (see `marklink.schema.json` in this repo for reference).
+This JSON data structure is described by schema file (see [marklink.schema.json](https://raw.githubusercontent.com/kminek/marklink/master/marklink.schema.json) for reference).
 Schema file allows JSON structure to be validated (see [JSON Schema](http://json-schema.org/) for reference).